seykron/cv/src/cv.en.markdown

 accounts, and a metrics engine integrated with Facebook and Google Analytics to analyze the outcome of marketing campaigns.

-I worked as developer frontend y backend in the content manager and the metrics engine, respectively.
-In the frontend the challenge was to generate a customizable design environment to allow marketing agents build Facebook campaign only by configuring a set of widgets.
-Regarding the backend, the challenge was to generate a metrics engine able to extract and process data to display different kind of graphs in order to allow customers analyze the outcome of marketing campaigns.
+I worked as developer frontend and backend in the content manager and the metrics engine, respectively.
+In the frontend the challenge was the generation of a customizable design environment to allow marketing agents building a Facebook campaign only by configuring a set of widgets.
+Regarding the backend, the challenge was the creation of a metrics engine able to extract and process data to display different kind of graphs in order to allow customers analyze the outcome of marketing campaigns.

 While working on 55social and Globant I was an interviewer and I prepared